Using Humor on Your Blog When You’re Just Not That Funny

 Using humor in your blogging and marketing is a lot of fun.
 You just need to be willing to laugh at yourself, and at your subject.

-Having a well developed sense of humor is an indicator of maturity, mental health, and intelligence.
+By the way, having a well developed sense of humor is an indicator of maturity, mental health, and intelligence.
+Just saying.

 Start Developing Your Sense Of Humor Today By…